jay-joshy/allergyguide/content/tools/rob_2.md

 </div>

 {% admonition(type="note", icon="note", title="Quick start") %}
-Go through the RoB-2 tool and add optional details!
+Go through the RoB-2 tool for randomized trials and add optional details!
 Unless you click the below button or clear your cache, your selections/text will be saved.

 <br>
 <button id="rob2-clear-button">Click Me to clear all choices/text</button>